 Another island off Croatia’s southern Dalmatian coast is Hvar, where you can find an amazing combination of nature and nightlife.
 Hvar is best known for its rolling purple hills—the lavender fields bloom throughout June and July, with a stunning visual effect.
 It may be peaceful during the day, but Hvar town is known as Croatia’s town that never sleeps.
 We definitely recommend stopping by if you want to go out at night and meet other travelers.

 Croatia is known for having some of the best beaches in the world—you definitely have to spend some time in the sun while you’re there!
 One of the best-loved beaches for travelers is Zlatni Rat, on the island of Brač.
 The name translates directly to “Golden Horn”—and that’s exactly what it is.
-The beach extends in a sandy peninsula, just outside the charming town of Bol.
+The beach extends into a sandy peninsula, just outside the charming town of Bol.
 This is a popular place, so ask your local about the best times to visit to beat the crowds!

 The Kornati archipelago is made up of 140 small islands off the Dalmatian coast.
 Kornati National Park spans over most of the islands, and the whole chain is mainly uninhabited, with the exception of a few sparse cottages for seasonal agricultural workers.
 You’ll see tons of rugged cliffs and grottos there—it’s a great place for an adventurous kayaking trip or a day cruise from Split or Zadar.
 Your local trip planner can help you figure out the best way to get you there.